Carlos-CC23/Project-2-Networks-Communications/README.md

 -----------------------------------------------------------------------------------------------------------
 How to run the code on VS Code:
 -
-**Warning, you'll need to create a virtual environment to run it and to install matplotlib since that's used to plot the signal for each encoding.
+-Warning, you'll need to create a virtual environment to run it and to install matplotlib since that's used to plot the signal for each encoding.
+-
 -Steps:

 You open the Command prompt terminal (CMD) and type in ".venv\Scripts\Activate" .

 Then "pip install matplotlib".